 The Educational Psychology program expands, transmits and integrates theory, research and practice regarding learning, cognition, and human development as these processes apply to educational processes and practices.
-The program is interdisciplinary has a strong theoretical and research orientation characterized by a continuous interplay between theory and practice.
+This interdisciplinary program has a strong theoretical and research orientation characterized by a continuous interplay between theory and practice.

 Students who pursue Educational Psychology typically have one of several professional goals which may include: